-Version Date Change 1.0 14/09/2022 Initial Version
+Version Date Change

+1.0 14/09/2022 Initial Version

+1.1 26/09/2023 Updated for 2023 call

 Note:

 National Contact Points (NCPs) have been set up across Europe and beyond by the national governments to provide information and personalised support to HE applicants in their native language.
 The mission of the NCPs is to raise awareness, inform and advise on HE funding opportunities as well as to support potential applicants in the preparation, submission and follow-up of the grant applications.
 For details on the NCP in your country please consult the National Contact Points page.